katur/forthebirds/README.md

 npm install --dev-save gulp-coffee
 ```

-Then to compile, simply run `gulp`.
+Then to compile, simply run `gulp` in the project root.

 ## Migration from old sources